 There is a default male and female character that you may use for the app.
 To change the avatar, press the ‘Avatar’ button at the bottom of the screen to switch between the two gender avatar choices.
 The avatar hair, shirt, pants and shoes of the default avatars can be changed via the ‘Hair & Clothes’ button.

-You can create a new avatar based on a selfie or a head shot of someone else.
+To change the face of the avatar, you can generate one based on a selfie or a head shot of someone else.
 Press the ‘Avatar’ button at the bottom, then choose Male or Female and then take a selfie, or press the photo button in the upper left hand to retrieve a picture from the mobile device’s photo gallery.

 Your photo will be converted into a photorealistic avatar that resembles your face or input photo.
 This avatar will be given default hair and clothing options, which can in turn be changed by selecting them from the ‘Hair & Clothes’ button.